rspendl/tezedge/light_node/README.md

 ```

 ### Lower peer threshold
-Set minimal peer number, if running node does not has enough connected peers, peer discovery is enforced.
+Set minimal number of peers, if the running node does not have enough connected peers, peer discovery is enforced.

 ```
 -peer-thresh-low <NUMBER>
 ```

 ### Higher peer threshold
-Set maximum number of connected peers, running node will not try to connect to any more peers, if this threshold is met.
+Set maximum number of connected peers.
+If this threshold is met, then the running node will not try to connect to any more peers.

 ```
 --peer-thresh-high <NUMBER>